 Arrrrfff, escapaders!
 We travel internationally far too often whether for pleasure or obligation, but yet there are many of us who dread flying.
 And, it makes perfect sense – who actually enjoys being sedentary in a confined space with a bunch of strangers and lining up for a bathroom that’s the same size as your pantry???
 It’s common to get sick on planes because of such confined space where we are inevitably exchanging germs.
 So how do we make sure that we stay healthy on that long international flight?
 Here are 8 easy tips!

-6) BRING YOUR OWN FOOD.
 Don’t rely on airplane pre-packaged food to be healthy and fresh because we all know what to expect!
 Supplement your meal by bringing aboard fresh fruit, veggie snacks, and of course, vitamins.
 Better yet, you can pack your own fresh meals to eat on the flight.
-Make your own sandwiches with abundant veggies, which are convenient to pack and eat onboard; plus, they don’t require refrigeration.
+Make your own sandwiches with abundant veggies, which are convenient to pack and eat onboard; plus, they don’t require immediate refrigeration.

 Have a safe and healthy flight!
-Feel free to share your own tip in the comment section below!
+Feel free to share your own tip on how to be healthy on that long international flight in the comment section below!
 Want more healthy travel tips?
 Be sure to check out 16 tips to stay healthy on the road and 9 tips for healthy skin on the road!

 Markin’ it up,